foodfight/showz/scripts/episode-51-testing-in-practice.md

 * What other tools, such as Jenkins, are being used?
 * How/do you do code reviews?
 * How much testing is too much testing?
 Is there such a thing?
+* What is the status of each of these testing tools on windows?
+* What role can chef-zero play in testing?

 Picks<a name="picks"></a>
 -----